 "He definitely has a psychological advantage in this duel.
 It’s been a while since Schumacher’s been racing under pressure".

-Interviewed by the Daily Guardian, Hill thinks Schumacher is scared of his fierce rival.
-He could make some mistakes in these conditions.
-And speaking of needles between colleagues, Juan Pablo Montoya is not hiding his intolerance towards Ralf Schumacher, who was going through conflicts of interests and purposes as a driver: he’s Michael’s brother and Juan Pablo’s teammate, so he’s dependent on the two championship contenders.
+And speaking of digs between colleagues, Juan Pablo Montoya is not hiding his intolerance towards Ralf Schumacher, who is going through a major conflict of interest: he’s Michael’s brother and Juan Pablo’s teammate, so he’s close to both championship contenders.

 A statement which increases the doubts over Ralf Schumacher’s absence at Monza, later confirmed to be caused by health issues.

-"I’ll be back in Indy".
+"I’ll be back in Indianapolis".

-Even in Hungary, just to give you the most recent example, Ferrari had won both in 2001 and 2002.
-This year’s Hungarian Grand Prix has been very tough for Ferrari.
-Schumacher can even close things out next Sunday at Indianapolis.
-He needs to outscore Juan Pablo Montoya by 7 points and Kimi Raikkonen by 3 points in order to secure his sixth title of a record-breaking career.
-It won’t be easy, of course.
-It’s actually quite improbable that his rivals would give it up so easily.
-Everyone is expecting the finale to be at Suzuka.
-Michael Schumacher has all the motivations to avoid making any predictions, with superstitions being the main one.
-Though the Indianapolis circuit should favor Ferrari.
-For a driver it’s difficult to find the right setup, the ideal balance between going through the long straight and the banking at maximum speed, whilist making sure to have enough downforce for the more technical corners.
-In fact, Formula 1 will be racing at the venue of the iconic Indy 500, purpousely modified (and somewhat distorted): one section being the first turn of the oval and the main straight, clockwise direction, the other one being the in-field.
-Michael Schumacher is a master at finding the right setups to get the maximum out of the car, giving him an edge over the opposition.
-There’s another question mark, the tyres.
-There’s been a lot of criticism over the last month, until the FIA stated that Michelin’s tyres’ tread would have to be within the maximum allowed tread width (27 cm) even at the end of their usage.
-It might have been a coincidence, but in the previous Grand Prix we were back seeing a different car to Ferrari with Bridgestone tyres at the front of the field (Jacques Villeneuve’s BAR-Honda, finishing sixth).
-On the Monza circuit, however, the tyres are less determing than anywhere else (being a very fast circuit, where engine power and aerodynamic efficiency are key).
-They’ll be determing again at Indianapolis.
+On the Monza circuit, however, the tyres are less decisive than anywhere else (being a very fast circuit, where engine power and aerodynamic efficiency are key).
+They’ll be decisive again in Indianapolis.
 Bridgestone worked very closely with the Maranello team to close the gap to its French rival.
-Thousands of kilometers were completed by Michael Schumacher (the world champion played the role of a test driver with great effort and humility), Luca Badoer and Felipe Massa, while Rubens Barichello was put to rest to recover from his backache suffered in his crash in Budapest.
-Some steps were made - as the Maranello engineers acknowledged - despite being yet to find the perfect compound, which in the hopes of the Japanese tire specialists is set to debut in the final race, at Suzuka.
-We’ll have to see how the Williams-Bmw and McLaren Mercedes cars respond to a shorter tread width, which in theory should hinder them in the slower corners.
-There’s a new controversy on the coumpounds: this time Michelin suggested that their rivals were using different compounds on the front and rear axles (which is not allowed).
-This will be dealt by a third-party lab, to whom the FIA gave samples of both compounds.
-The engines will also play a decisive role.
+Thousands of kilometres were completed by Michael Schumacher (the world champion played the role of test driver with great effort and humility), Luca Badoer and Felipe Massa, while Rubens Barichello was put to rest to recover from the back pain due to his crash in Budapest.
+Some steps were made - as the Maranello engineers acknowledged - although the perfect compound has not been found yet, which in the hopes of the Japanese tyre specialists is set to debut in the final race at Suzuka.
+We’ll have to see how the Williams-Bmws and the McLaren Mercedes respond to a shorter tread width, which in theory should hinder them in the slower corners.
+There’s a new controversy on the compounds: this time Michelin suggests that their rivals are using different compounds on the front and rear axles (which is not allowed).
+This will be dealt by a third-party lab, to whom the FIA has given samples of both compounds.
+Engines will also play a decisive role.
 For 20 to 22 consecutive seconds (a series’ record) the drivers will have to go flat out.
-The best powertrains were Ferrari’s and BMW’s V10s, powerful and reliable.
-The Mercedes engine, powering Kimi Raikkonen’s McLaren, is not as impressive: that’s why the finn looks to have few chances to win the World Title.
+The best engines are Ferrari and BMW’s V10s, which are powerful and reliable.
+The Mercedes engine, powering Kimi Raikkonen’s McLaren, is not as impressive: that’s why the Finn seems to have few chances to win the World Title.
 At the temple of speed in Monza, Michael Schumacher hit an extraordinary 368.8 km/h.
-At Indianapolis, however, the in-fielf will force the cars to have more downforce and therefore not to touch that record: it’ll still be a close battle though, at about 340 km/h.
-Chairman of the Internationale Automobil-Ausstellung, Michael Schumacher’s brother announced with no hesitation:
+At Indianapolis, however, the infield section will force the cars to have more downforce and therefore they won’t be able to reach that record: it’ll still be a close battle though, at about 340 km/h.
+Attending the Frankfurt Motor Show, Michael Schumacher’s brother announces without hesitation:

-"I’ll be racing at Indianapolis".
+"I’ll be racing in Indianapolis".

 "These things can happen, we’ll be more careful this year".